-Check out our guide to reporting on hurricanes like Irma and Harvey, and their aftermath.
-We've compiled a series of resources, including a hurricane Toolbox and Backgrounder, as well as TipSheets on hurricanes, flooding, flood insurance and storm surge, plus more.
+Check out our guide to reporting on hurricanes like Irma, Harvey and Maria, and their aftermath.
+We've compiled a series of resources, including a hurricane Toolbox and Backgrounders (including one on the power grid, post-outages), as well as TipSheets on hurricanes, flooding, flood insurance, storm surge, toxic floodwaters, dam failures and more.
 Plus, get the latest hurricane headlines from EJ Today (subscribe).

 To help environmental reporters track the devastating aftermath of Hurricane Harvey, SEJournal has compiled a series of resources, starting with a Toolbox on Hurricanes that includes government, news and other sources, seasonal forecasts, background science and an SEJ hurricane archive.
 Also see our Hurricane Issue Backgrounder and TipSheets on hurricanes and on flooding, an Inside Story on how one SEJ Award-winner looked ahead at the prospect of a perfect storm for Houston, plus the latest hurricane headlines from EJ Today (subscribe).